Academic Concession

 If you miss a final exam, you may be eligible for a Standing Deferred (SD) exam.
 A Standing Deferred means that the opportunity to write the final exam in the course is deferred to a later date.
 When determining if you will apply for an SD, it is important to consider:

-• SD exams are often written several months after the course ends.
+- SD exams are often written several months after the course ends.
 It is critical that you understand, by reading the course syllabus, reviewing the course exceptions list, or talking to the instructor, when the SD exam will be written and make arrangements to complete the SD exam.
-Many SD exams are written during UBC’s Standing Deferred exam periods, which are in late July (Winter Session courses) and mid-November (Summer Session courses).
-Some courses require that you be on campus to write the SD exam so you will need to plan to be in Vancouver at these times
+Many SD exams are written during UBC’s Standing Deferred exam periods, which are in the summer (Winter Session courses) and mid-November (Summer Session courses).
+Some courses require that you be on campus to write the SD exam, so you will need to plan to be in Vancouver at these times

-• While writing an SD exam off-campus may be possible, it requires that students make their own invigilation arrangements at an approved writing location, which can mean incurring additional costs for invigilation or travel to the writing location.
-Additionally, it is not always possible for off-campus arrangements to be made so it is advisable that you look into this option well in advance of the SD exam if you want to explore this as a possibility
+- While writing an SD exam off-campus may be possible, it requires that students make their own invigilation arrangements at an approved writing location, which can mean incurring additional costs for invigilation or travel to the writing location.
+Additionally, it is not always possible for off-campus arrangements to be made so it is advisable that you look into this option well in advance of the SD exam if you want to explore this as a possibility.
+More information about writing exams off campus can be found on the Student Services website

 After reviewing the above-listed considerations, if you would like to move forward with applying for a Standing Deferred (SD):